MythiCam/HoneyTide-Website/website/README.md

-# HoneyTide Apiary Website
+# HoneyTide Apiary

-Official website for HoneyTide Apiary.

-HoneyTide Apiary is a small Oregon apiary dedicated to sustainable beekeeping, pollinator stewardship, education, and community engagement.

 Nature's Rhythm.
 A Bee's Blessing.

+HoneyTide Apiary is a small Oregon apiary dedicated to sustainable beekeeping, pollinator stewardship, education, and community connection.

+This repository contains the source files for the official HoneyTide Apiary website.

-## Website Sections
+## Website

-* Home
-* About
-* Our Apiary
-* Education
-* Contact
+The HoneyTide website documents the growth of the apiary, shares educational resources, and provides information about services, pollinators, and responsible beekeeping.

 ## Location